 The solution (we believe first implemented by Ford) was to use a spring-loaded flap in the fill nozzle.
 The flap seals the fuel tank in place of the gas cap!

 We hope this simple example shows how to use the TRIZ inventive problem-solving methods to innovate.
 The method will support product, process, and system improvements.
 Some principles are fairly technical (e.g. dealing with material properties) and engineering-focused.
 You can review all 40 TRIZ Principles here.

 TRIZ as a Competitive Advantage

-Samsung has invested heavily in embedding TRIZ use throughout the company, training multiple employees and even the CEO.
+Samsung invested heavily in embedding TRIZ use throughout the company, training multiple employees and even the CEO.
 “In 2003 TRIZ led to 50 new patents for Samsung and in 2004 one project alone, a DVD pick-up innovation, saved Samsung over $100 million.
 TRIZ is now an obligatory skill set if you want to advance within Samsung.”

-We would love to help local innovators study their problems and apply TRIZ methodology to develop solutions.
+We love to help local innovators study their problems and apply TRIZ methodology to develop solutions.
 If you are in the New England region please connect with Lean East privately to discuss your challenge and see how TRIZ can help you discover an innovative solution.

 Now go and use TRIZ to help invent something!